stephanyes/NestJs-CRUD-API/README.md

 Prisma ORM is being used to communicate with PostgreSQL and we run our different environments with Docker.

+JWT has been added to add more complexity to the app and make it more "secure"

 In order to make the app + the tests work we need to have to separate `.env` files each pointing towards their respecting postgres `URL`.

 For more details please check `.env.example` in the repo.